The Future Is Human, Not Technological

 1. Misinformation and Deepfakes Are Rising

 AI is reshaping the information landscape.
 Local governments now face new risks related to fraudulent, intentional misinformation campaigns using a variety of media.
 This can impact local government credibility, clarity, and public trust.
-Solutions must be developed to reduce them.
+We must develop solutions to reduce them.

 1. AI Can Strengthen Capacity, Not Replace People